ffpxtp/HOL-DeployingCloudServices-VS2012/HOL.md

 1. To create a service package, right-click the cloud service project and select **Package**.

-1. In the **Package Windows Azure Application** dialog, click **Package** and wait until Visual Studio creates it.
+1. In the **Package Windows Azure Application** dialog, ensure **Service configuration** value is set to _Cloud_.
+Then click **Package** and wait until Visual Studio creates it.
 Once the package is ready, a window showing the folder that contains the generated files should open.
 Do not close this window, you will use the packages later in this task.

 	![Creating a service package in Visual Studio](./Images/creating-a-service-package.png?raw=true "Creating a service package in Visual Studio")